electron-forge/electron-forge-docs/guides/code-signing/code-signing-macos.md

 #### Option 2: Using an App Store Connect API key

-You can generate an App Store Connect API key to authenticate `notarytool` by going to the [App Store Connect access page](https://appstoreconnect.apple.com/access/api) and using the "Keys" tab.
+You can generate an App Store Connect API key to authenticate `notarytool` by going to the [App Store Connect access page](https://appstoreconnect.apple.com/access/integrations/api) and using the "Team Keys" tab.
 This API key will look something like `AuthKey_ABCD123456.p8` and can only be downloaded once.

 There are three mandatory fields for `osxNotarize` if you are using this strategy: